 *The library offers a scanning service.
 If you have a portion of a book or articles that you would like digitized to put into iLearn, contact Rose Black (email@example.com or 372-6107).

 Checking out reserve materials:

 - A valid Eagle Card is required to check out course reserves.

 - Instructors select one of two checkout durations for each item they put on reserve:

-- Students are responsible for the timely return of all reserves.
-The library may notify an instructor if there are major abuses of due dates/times.
+- Students are responsible for the timely return of all reserves and may accrue overdue fines if items are returned late.